xurxodev/Movies-iOS-Kata/README.md

-# Movies-iOS-Kata Part 1
+# Movies-iOS-Kata Part 2
 Movies Android kata for practice Best Practices in iOS implemented by Jorge Sánchez (Xurxodev)

-- We are here to practice Dependency Injection.
+Kata 2

-- We are going to use Poors man Dependency Injection.
+- We are here to practice Model View Presenter.
 - We are going to practice pair programming.

 ## Considerations